DOC has vaccinated 17% of Wisconsin prisoners, but ‘slow’ process compared to state

-The Wisconsin Department of Corrections has now vaccinated 17% of state prisoners against COVID-19, but is still lagging behind the statewide vaccination rate of 37.6% of residents who’ve received a dose — despite all inmates having been eligible since March 1.
+The Wisconsin Department of Corrections has vaccinated 17% of state prisoners against COVID-19, but is still lagging behind the statewide vaccination rate of 37.6% of residents who have received a dose — despite all inmates having been eligible since March 1.

 Although the vaccines seem to be running behind, the number of COVID-19 cases in the prison system has plummeted.
 On Tuesday, the active case count among prisoners was just six — the lowest it has been since June 19.
 Over the course of the pandemic, nearly 11,000 Wisconsin prisoners have been infected and 26 have died.